dhvanilz/dhvanilz/README.md

 - 👋 Hi, I’m @dhvanilz
 - 👀 I’m interested in Finance
-- 🌱 I’m currently learning Algo trading
+- 🌱 I’m currently learning Risk Management, Quant finance and Algo trading
-- 💞️ I’m looking to collaborate on Algo trading bot projects
+- 💞️ I’m looking to collaborate on Risk management, Quant research and Algo trading bot projects
 - 📫 How to reach me email me at dhvanil.p15076@iimtrichy.ac.in

 <!---